-OCR Exam Paper 1: Norman Conquest Paper 2: German Reformation Paper 3: Witch Craze Coursework Length Written exam: 1 hour 30 minutes Written exam: 1 hour Written exam: 2 hours 30 minutes Independent study on the Normans Weighting 50 marks in total; 25% of A Level 30 marks in total; 15% of A Level 80 marks in total; 40% of A Level 40 marks in total; 20% of A Level
+1. Anglo-Saxon England 1035-1066 OCR Exam Paper 1: Norman Conquest Paper 2: German Reformation Paper 3: Witch Craze Coursework The Norman Conquest 1066 William the Conqueror and William Rufus The mysterious death of William Rufus and Henry I The German Reformation 1527-1529 Length Written exam: 1 hour 30 minutes Written exam: 1 hour Written exam: 2 hours 30 minutes Independent study on the Normans Charles V Popular Culture and the Witchcraze of the 16th and 17th centuries Weighting 50 marks in total; 25% of A Level 30 marks in total; 15% of A Level 80 marks in total; 40% of A Level 40 marks in total; 20% of A Level

-Students of A Level History have the opportunity to take part in the national Great Debate competition, Wirral Youth Parliament and the essay competition run by the Historical Association each year.
+Students of A Level History have the opportunity to take part in the national Great Debate competition and the essay competitions run by the Historical Association and other organisations each year.
 Participation in the Holocaust Education Trust's lessons from the Auschwitz programme is offered, along with other visits to historical sites.